libertyequalitydata/Data-Model-GraphQL/README.md

 A current version of the data model and API is available for download and use.

-There are several use cases that are being trialed, that are built on this project.
+There are several use cases that are being trialed in segments such as consumer finance, media, travel, that are built on this project and its data model.
+Creating use cases on top of this model is encouraged.
 For more information and support, please get in touch at developers@prifina.com

 ### Dependencies